KumarRobotics/jps3d/README.md

 An example in 3D map is presented in [`test/test_planner_3d.cpp`](https://github.com/sikang/jps3d/blob/master/test/test_planner_3d.cpp) with the yaml `data/simple3d.yaml`.

 ##### Mapping Example
-To generate map in `yaml` format which can be loaded directly in the test node, a simple executable file [`test/create_map.cpp`](https://github.com/KumarRobotics/jps3d/blob/master/test/create_map.cpp) is used.
+To generate map in `yaml` format which can be loaded directly in the test node, a simple executable file [`test/create_map.cpp`](https://github.com/sikang/jps3d/blob/master/test/create_map.cpp) is used.
 User can easily change the location of blocks in the source code.

 ## DMP Usage
-As mentioned before, `DMPlanner` stands for distance map planner which utilizes the artificial potential field to find a path that is safer for the robot to navigate.
+As mentioned before, `DMPlanner` stands for distance map planner which utilizes the artificial potential field to find a safer local path around a given path for the robot to navigate.
 The key feature of this planner is its ability to push the path away from obstacles as much as possible.
 An example is given in the following figure
 [example_dmp.png](https://github.com/sikang/jps3d/blob/master/data/example_dmp.png), where red path is from `JPS` which is always attached to obstacles and green path is derived from `DMP` which is much safer.

 ![Visualization](./data/example_dmp.png)

-The code for generating this figure is given in [`test/test_distance_map_2d.cpp`](https://github.com/KumarRobotics/jps3d/blob/master/test/test_distance_map_planner_2d.cpp).
+The code for generating this figure is given in [`test/test_distance_map_2d.cpp`](https://github.com/sikang/jps3d/blob/master/test/test_distance_map_planner_2d.cpp).
 ```bash
 $ ./build/test_distance_map_planner_2d ../data/corridor.yaml
 start: 2.5  -2